acmltd105/marketing-war-command-center/README.md

 ## Production deployment

+### Vercel

+Prefer a fully managed, CDN-backed deploy?
+Follow the step-by-step [Vercel deployment playbook](docs/vercel-deployment.md) to import the repository, wire up environment variables, and publish the SPA with automatic rewrites for client-side routing.

+### GitHub Pages

-This repository now includes an automated GitHub Pages workflow (`.github/workflows/deploy.yml`).
+This repository includes an automated GitHub Pages workflow (`.github/workflows/deploy.yml`).
 Once GitHub Pages is enabled for the repository:

 1. Go to **Settings → Pages** and choose **GitHub Actions** as the source.
 2. Merge to `main` (or trigger the workflow manually).
 The action builds the Vite site and publishes it to Pages.